christophriepe/cassandra-retro/2_post/README.md

 # Postoperative Data

-The postoperative data set, which accurately represents the condition of ICU patients across 38 different clinical variables.
-The dataset consists of a total of 32,320,093 data points.
-Since the IT system of the Charité has been changed in 2020, the postoperative data set originates from two different sources, COPRA 5 until 2020 and COPRA 6 from 2020 on.
+The postoperative dataset accurately represents the condition of ICU patients across 38 different clinical variables.
+It consists of a total of 32,320,093 data points.
+Since the IT system of the Charité changed in 2020, the postoperative data originates from two different sources: COPRA 5 until 2020 and COPRA 6 from 2020 onward.
 Not all clinical variables are available in both exports.

 ## Types